Stay tuned for news about the 2021 Marathon!

 A Writing Marathon is the realization of writing as a “moveable feast,” blending writing, a community of writers, and a journey through “place.”
-This summer, when many of us are staying home, eight local writing projects are inviting you on a writers’ road trip through the NWP network’s Virtual Writing Marathon.
-You can travel the USA, all from home, writing all the way.
+In the summer of 2020, eight local Writing Project sites invited anyone interested on a writers’ road trip through the NWP network’s Virtual Writing Marathon.
+Participants traveled the USA, all from home, writing all the way.

 The #WriteAcrossAmerica Virtual Writing Marathon is open to anyone.
 Each stop on the itinerary will last 75 minutes and include an orientation by the local site to a place in their region or, perhaps, to a new conception of virtual space.
 Each stop on the itinerary will provide inspiration, time to write, time to share, and a sense of community.
 Local stops will be facilitated by local teacher-leaders and welcome all kinds of writing and writers.
 We will be sharing our work with the hashtag #WriteAcrossAmerica.